 Covid and Exercise

 To understand this study, you have to know about something they were already doing before the pandemic.
 Health care workers there routinely asked all of their patients two simple questions about their physical activity.
 They would refer to this as the “Exercise Vital Sign.”
 On average, the questions were how many days per week do you engage in moderate to strenuous exercise (like a brisk walk)?
 The answer choices are 0 to 7 days.
 The second question was, on average, how many minutes do you engage in exercise at this level?
 The answer choices are 0, 10, 20, 30, 40, 50, 60, 90, 120, 150 or greater minutes.

 Based on research, it turns out that these questions are a good measure of people’s activity levels.
 Not only that, but these 2 questions predict some medical problems, such as high blood pressure and high blood sugar.
 Most people already know that many health conditions are strongly correlated with a lack of physical activity — like the ones I just mentioned.
-Many of them are also risk factors for having severe illness and death if they were to get COVID.
+Many of them are also risk factors for severe illness and death if they get COVID.
 Like obesity, high blood pressure, and diabetes.

 The researchers also looked at other important characteristics of these 48,000+ patients.
 How old were they?
 Were they male or female?
 Did they smoke? or have emphysema?
 Did they have obesity, diabetes, high blood pressure, cardiovascular disease, or kidney disease?
 And more.
 They collected and analyzed a ton of data, then calculated the risk correlated with different outcomes.
 The big takeaways from this study are that consistently inactive people had a significantly higher risk of hospitalization, ICU admission, and death after getting COVID compared with those who were active for at least 150 minutes per week.